A Very Lonely Solstice: Background and release

 On September 22, 2020, Fleet Foxes released their fourth studio album Shore.
 It was announced one day in advance of its release, and was intentionally released exactly at the autumnal equinox.
 It was the follow-up to their 2017 album Crack-Up and the band's first release on Anti- Records.
-It was the band's second album since regrouping in 2016 after a three-year hiatus.
+It was also their second album since regrouping in 2016 after a three-year hiatus.

 A virtual, pre-recorded concert performance entitled A Very Lonely Solstice was livestreamed at 9 pm ET on December 21, 2020, coinciding with the winter solstice.
 The concert features lead singer Robin Pecknold performing an acoustic solo set inside the St. Ann & the Holy Trinity Church in Brooklyn.
 It begins with a performance of "Wading in Waist-High Water" featuring the Resistance Revival Chorus, a collective of women and nonbinary singers.
 The rest of the performance features Pecknold performing solo on acoustic guitar.
-It features performances of songs from Shore and older Fleet Foxes songs, as well as cover versions of the traditional folk ballad "Silver Dagger" and the Bee Gees song "In the Morning".
+It includes performances of songs from Shore and older Fleet Foxes songs, as well as cover versions of the traditional folk ballad "Silver Dagger" and the Bee Gees song "In the Morning".
 A Very Lonely Solstice is dedicated to Sam Jayne of the band Love as Laughter.

 "Can I Believe You" / "Wading in Waist-High Water" was released as an exclusive 7" vinyl single on July 17, 2021, as part of Record Store Day.

 On December 6, 2021, Fleet Foxes announced the release of a new live album entitled A Very Lonely Solstice.
 The album was released digitally on December 10, 2021, by Anti- Records.
 The concert film was also made available to stream on YouTube the same day, whereas vinyl and CD were released on July 1, 2022, through Anti-.

 Critical reception

 Kitty Empire of The Observer wrote, "Even without his band's trademark harmonies, Fleet Foxes frontman Robin Pecknold lights up this bleakest of winters."
 Empire, however, lamented the underuse of the Resistance Revival Chorus.
 Peter Watts of Uncut gave the album an 8 out of 10 rating, writing, "Pecknold is able to deliver a captivating performance that is sombre but never dull, with the mid-set trio of "Helplessness Blues", "Silver Dagger" and "Featherweight" particularly magnificent.
+American Songwriter's Lee Zimmerman wrote, "The fact that the performance was recorded during the winter solstice adds an atmospheric presence that underscores the melancholy mood of Pecknold's lonely laments."